deeplearning4j/deeplearning4j/buildtools.md

     provided "org.deeplearning4j:deeplearning4j-core:0.0.3.3.4.alpha2"

+## Leiningen

+Clojure programmers may want to use [pLeiningen](https://github.com/technomancy/leiningen/) or [Boot](http://boot-clj.com/) to work with Maven.
+A [Leiningen tutorial is here](https://github.com/technomancy/leiningen/blob/master/doc/TUTORIAL.md).

 NOTE: You'll still need to download ND4J, Canova and Deeplearning4j, or doubleclick on the their respective JAR files file downloaded by Maven / Ivy / Gradle, to install them into your Eclipse installation.